-See the pictures and learn all the many foods I grow or pick and then turn into delicious vegan, gluten free sugar free recipes
+See the pictures and learn all the many foods I grow or pick and then turn into delicious vegan, gluten-free, sugar-free recipes.

-Where It Began
+How It Began

-Up here in Canada the growing season is short but grows fast because we have very long days of lots of sunshine.
+Up here in Canada, the growing season is short but grows fast because we have very long days of lots of sunshine.

-My garden was planted this year in very good time and here I am watering my baby plants.
+My garden was planted this year in a very good time and here I am watering my baby plants.
 As you can see it is not a big patch but it does feed me all summer.
 I don’t need to go to the farmers market often in the summer.

-As you can see I grow my veg in beds with path ways between the beds.
+As you can see I grow my veg in beds with pathways between the beds.

 This bed near the deck is filled with salad greens so when I am ready to make a salad I just go out and pick some greens to take back to the kitchen.
 My father always told me that the sooner you eat something you harvest from the garden the more nutrients you get.
 This is so true from all the research we now have.

-There you can see baby arugula, radishes, two types of lettuce, spinach, dill and perennial chives in the background.
+There you can see baby arugula, radishes, two types of lettuce, spinach, dill, and perennial chives in the background.

 I love zucchini as I am sure you have heard me say here.
 My little babies are growing which makes me so happy.

-I really went for it with peas this year and plan to actually have some which is why there is net over them.
+I went for it with peas this year and plan to actually have some which is why there is a net over them.
 The birds in my neighbourhood love the tasty baby peas.
 Sorry birds you will have to have lunch somewhere else.

 Ok not so much to see but that is my carrot patch; I did not grow it in rows.
-There are a variety of flowers, herb and cilantro that come back every year so no weeding till I am sure.
+There are a variety of flowers, herbs, and cilantro that come back every year so no weeding till I am sure.

-Had this raised bed made for a strawberry patch last year.
+I had a raised bed made for a strawberry patch last year.
 Until the strawberry plants fill it up chocolate mint and parsley get to be there.
 Behind you can see my raspberry patch that fills up my freezer with raspberries every year.
 This year it will not because we had a bad winter for the raspberries.